magentabusiness/magentabusiness.github.io/docs/trendz/install/trndz-upgrade-instructions.md

 {: .copy-code}

 * Make a backup of previous Trendz Analytics configuration located in \<Trendz install dir\>\conf (for ex.
 C:\trendz\conf).
-* Remove ThingsBoard install dir.
+* Remove IoT Hub install dir.
-* Unzip installation archive to ThingsBoard install dir.
+* Unzip installation archive to IoT Hub install dir.
 * Compare your old Trendz configuration files (from the backup you made in the first step) with new ones.

 * Finally, run **upgrade.bat** script to upgrade Trendz to the new version.